kr4ft3r/vanilla-beans/README.md

 ## Demos

-- `demo/index.html` meant to show all the features crammed into one demo
+- [docs root](https://kr4ft3r.github.io/vanilla-beans/) meant to show all the features crammed into one demo